 - A resume can use the same formatting as a CV (Curriculum vitae).
-The CV includes EVERYTHING you’re ever done relevant to your professional life.
+The CV includes EVERYTHING you’ve ever done relevant to your professional life.
 The resume is a summary of the key experiences relevant to a particular position.

 - Use a layout that makes the content easy to read.
 Better to be plain than too fancy.
 For electronic scanner processing, do NOT use color, columns, tables or lines.
 Avoid fancy templates.

 - Use the writing process to explore, analyze and select significant, relevant information.
 Visit the Writing Center and work with a tutor!

 Education – with most recent on top, include any honors, some companies want GPA

 Relevant Experience – Items can be pulled from other categories to fill this category which is directly related to a particular application.
 This could include jobs, course work, team projects in classes, volunteer work, etc.

 Publications and Presentations–Do not include class presentations.
 Use APA or some other stylesheet, so this category would not follow the same format as the rest of the resume.